 - A Maelstrom resto staff that will help restore some magicka.
 This is more for smaller groups, and not for large raid healing builds.

 - An Asylum resto staff that will reduce the cost of other heals when you use blessing of protection or combat prayer.
 This is a great heal, and is very under rated by most PvP players as it requires very good positioning.

 Your other bar will be a sword and shield, two swords, or a destro staff (probably lightning).
-Here’s the comparison of dual wield vs sword & board:
+Here’s the comparison:

 |Two Swords||1H & Shield||Destro Staff|